realt0w/IEVR_Mod_Manager/README.md

 **Installing Mods:**
 1. Download a mod from a trusted source (e.g., [GameBanana](https://gamebanana.com/mods/games/20069))
 2. Extract the mod folder to the `Mods/` directory
+   - **Important:** The mod folder structure must be: `ModFolderName/data/` (the `data` folder must be directly inside the mod folder)
+   - If the downloaded mod has a different structure, reorganize it so the `data` folder is at the root of the mod folder
 3. Click "Scan Mods" to refresh the list

 ### Applying Mods